Current tax issues when buying and selling shares

 Prof. Grob was asked by friends to work as a consultant for a MedTech company (Med-Tech AG) in the start-up phase.
 He agreed to sit on the board of directors in order to contribute to the "strategic sounding".
 He did not subscribe to any shares and was not allocated any shares.

-Immediately upon foundation, he was assured in writing that he would be able to purchase 100 shares at par (call option) at a later date (max.
+Immediately upon foundation, he was assured in writing that he would be able to acquire 100 shares at par (call option) at a later date (max.
 5 years).
 He paid CHF 50,000 for this and declared it in his securities register.

 Due to personal differences, however, Prof. Grob and his colleagues went their separate ways and never exercised this right or sold the options.
 On the other hand, he was still "inactive" on the Board of Directors.